MediScribe/docjet-mobile/docs/current/start.md

 Key guides to read first:
 - `setup-environment-config.md`: Understand how to run the app locally vs. for release.
-- `logging_guide.md`: Learn how to use the logging system effectively.
-- `explicit-di-revisited.md`: Grasp the dependency injection patterns.
 - `architecture-overview.md`: Understand the app's structure, including offline capabilities.
+- `feature-offline-detection.md`: Understand how connectivity changes are handled.
+- `feature-auth-architecture.md`: Grasp the authentication flow and offline caching.
+- `feature-job-dataflow.md`: Learn about the offline-first job data handling.

 For details on running the app with the mock server, testing integration, and common troubleshooting steps, refer primarily to `setup-environment-config.md` and `setup-mock-server.md`.